 - They must make charitable distributions throughout their taxable year.

-- They are tax-exempt organizations, but must pay a nominal excise tax of 1% or 2% on their net investment income.
+- They are tax-exempt organizations, but must pay a nominal excise tax of 1.39% on their net investment income.

 - Although they typically make grants to public charities, they can also: